ERantalainen/DailyDrill/README.md

+# Daily Grind

 A short collection of looping minigames with ever increasing difficulty 'The Daily Grind', made during the Hive October gamejam 2025.

+You can try thee game here: https://erantalainen.github.io/DailyDrill/

+## MiniGames

+# Samurai (ERantalainen)

+- A samurai fights against hordes of bees swatting them away, don't get hit!

+# Squids (patsastus)

+- Avoid the other squids to stay alive

+# Colorwheel (patsastus)

+- Test your reaction time and land the wheel on the right color

+# Knight (ERantalainen)

+- Good soldiers follow orders, can you keep up and hit the right keys at the right time

+# Archer (ERantalainen)

+- Defend against hordes of enemies running your way, be careful not to hit civilians

 Assets:
   Adwit Rahman https://adwitr.itch.io/